noise-course/copyright-Ahsokastar/README.md

 4. **Legal Analysis**:
    - Application of fair use factors to your experiments
-   - Reference to relevant case law
-   - Discussion of gaps between law, policy, and practice
+   - Discussion of gaps between law, policy, and practice (if any)

 5. **Appendix**:
    - All screenshots